trisulnsm/dinodoc/trisuldocs/docs/ug/reports/schedreports.md

 To schedule a new report

-:::note navigation
+:::info navigation

-Select Reports → Schedule
+:point_right: Select Reports → Schedule

 :::